 – Parts of armor, such as lamellas, buckles and fittings

-Many findings have been made, particularly during recent years, as archaeological expeditions have investigated the area.
+Many finds have been made, particularly during recent years, as archaeological expeditions have investigated the area.

-All in all, sources, tales, findings and oral traditions provide us with unambiguous proof that there were battles between the Danish and the Gotlanders of Mästerby parish, only days before the battle at Visby Ring-wall.
+All in all, sources, tales, findings and oral traditions provide us with unambiguous proof that there were battles between the Danish and the Gotlanders of Mästerby parish, only days before the battle outside the city wall of Visby.

 Mästerby 1361, Slagfältsarkeologi i Valdemar Atterdags fotspår

-Link to the archaeological investigation at Mästerby (in Swedish only):
+Link to the archaeological investigation at Mästerby (Swedish only):

-The Gotlandish force is located on the northern side of Sudertingsån.
-A number of men are destroying the bridge which crosses the stream.
+For the reenactment, the Gotlandic force is located on the northern side of the Suderting stream.
+A number of men are destroying the bridge across the stream.
 They are working fast, since their scouts have told them that the Danish army is close, and on its way.
-The Danes have large numbers, modern armour and modern weapons.
+The Danes come in large numbers, with modern armour and modern weapons.
 The Gotlanders themselves have old equipment, but they are truly motivated.
-They fight to protect their families and homes from the devestation following the Danish army.
+They fight to protect their families and their homes from the devastation brought by the Danish army.

 The bridge finally crumbles, pulled down by horses, and it does so with a terrible crash.
-It is at the very last minute, because the Danish vanguard is in sight.
-The Danes spy out the Gotlanders and, after a while, they pick up formation and advance towards the stream.
-Getting into and then up from the stream furrow proves to be a hard task; the Gotlanders hold their formations, stabbing and slashing anyone who tries to cross the stream.
-The Danish vanguard is forced to retreat several times and at last, king Valdemar realizes that his troops will not be able to cross.
-He sends off scouts to find another passage over the steam – not too far off, at Fjäle myr, a passage is found.
+In the nick of time, because the Danish vanguard is in sight.
+The Danes spy out the Gotlanders and, after a while, they pick up formation and advance toward the stream.
+Getting into and then up from the stream furrow proves difficult; the Gotlanders hold their formations, stabbing and slashing anyone who tries to cross the stream.
+The Danish vanguard is forced to retreat several times, and at last, king Valdemar realises that his troops will not be able to cross.
+He sends scouts to find another passage over the stream.
+One is found nearby, at Fjäle myr.
 A group of Danish soldiers are sent to cross at Fjäle.
-The Gotlander crossbow archers attempt to stop the group, but their bolts are almost useless due to the modern, Danish armours.
-At the same time, the main army attack again, across the stream.
+The Gotlander crossbowmen and archers attempt to stop them, but their bolts are almost useless due to the modern, Danish armour.
+At the same time, the main Danish force attacks again, across the stream.

 Suddenly, the Gotlanders find themselves battling their enemy at several fronts at once.
 Their lines break and parts of the Gotlander army starts to retreat.
-The Danish finally manage to cross the bog on horseback and attack full scale.
-The Gotlanders are pursued and killed in what proves to be a strenuous battle.
-Valdemar expresses his hopes that the following battles will not prove to be as difficult as those at Mästerby.
+The Danish finally manage to cross the bog on horseback, and launch a full-scale attack.
+The Gotlanders are pursued and killed in a strenuous and merciless battle.